 That is emails that are almost purely images with little text newsletters to no actual HTML text.

 Actually, it is totally opposite to the MailChimp recommendation about the 80:20 text to image ratio.
 For example, Goby’s online-shop promo:

 Why everybody loves it?

 - Email Marketers and Designers – because the visualization of the newsletter content gives a freedom and space to realize any web design idea.

 - Subscribers – because it is a real pleasure to receive an email like this:

-The person who has been working over this Star Wars Undies campaign put a lot of efforts to please you with the design of this offer.
+The person who has been working over this Star Wars Undies campaign put a lot of effort to please you with the design of this email marketing image.
 It gives a feeling that this brand really cares.

 There is a list of advantages for business:

 - Visually appealing emails increase conversions to your site.

 - Emails with images have a 42% higher click-through rate (CTR) compared to text-only emails.